Net Zero

 In 2024, Colt’s Group total market-based carbon footprint was 352,635 tonnes of CO2e, a reduction of 35% in emissions compared to our baseline year 2019.

-This is a reduction of 10% compared to the year prior.
-The emissions figures include the Lumen EMEA business which has been integrated into Colt Group’s carbon footprint through a rebaselining exercise.
+This is a reduction of 10% compared to the previous year.
+The emissions figures include data following the acquisition of Lumen EMEA.

 achievements